survivejs/react-book/manuscript/04_implementing_notes.md

 ...
 ```

 After this you can use `findIndex` against arrays at your code.
-Note that this will bloat our final bundle a tiny bit (around 4 kB) but the convenience is worth it.
+Note that this will bloat our final bundle a tiny bit (around 4 kB), but the convenience is worth it.

 ### Implementing `onEdit` Logic

 The only thing that remains is gluing this all together.
 We'll need to take the data and find index based on which to alter.
-Finally we need to modify and commit it to the component state through `setState`.
+Finally, we need to modify and commit it to the component state through `setState`.

 **app/components/App.jsx**